 Those experiencing addiction are often anxious, have difficulty managing their emotions, and tend towards being impulsive.
 Complaints such as insomnia are frequent.
 But it is not helpful if we only attribute these experiences to a person’s use of substances or the chaos of life in addiction.

-When we miss the connection between trauma and substance abuse, we increase the risk of seeing their struggles as resulting from their own choices and behaviours.
+When we miss the connection between trauma and substance use, we increase the risk of seeing their struggles as resulting from their own choices and behaviours.
 When that happens, we will fail to provide the resources they need to deal with the underlying impacts of trauma.
 The process of recovery is already fraught with challenges.

 1. Too much of a focus on addiction leaves the initial issue of trauma unresolved.

 Trauma symptoms disrupt normal life.
 It should not be surprising that someone who experiences any of these normal reactions to trauma seeks relief from these painful symptoms.
-And it should not be surprising that substance abuse or other forms of mood-altering becomes a way of seeking that relief.
+And it should not be surprising that substance use or other forms of mood-altering becomes a way of seeking that relief.
 Initially, the use of mood-altering substances or behaviours may have helped medicate painful feelings.
 They may have been a way of avoiding difficult memories or circumstances.
 The problem with self-medicating as a way of managing trauma symptoms is that it leads to out-of-control patterns while still leaving the initial issue of trauma unresolved.

 3. They also have greater mental health issues.